How to watch the Friends Reunion in the UK

 Months later, the episode, which is unscripted ad will reunite the show’s stars for an emotional celebration of the sitcom, is set to be broadcast.

-The broadcast will go ahead in the US on HBO Max next Thursday (27 May).
+The broadcast will go ahead in the US on HBO Max on Thursday (27 May).

 When can I watch the Friends reunion in the UK?